jekyll/jekyll/docs/plugins.md

 - [Pageless Redirect Generator by Nick Quinlan](https://github.com/nquinlan/jekyll-pageless-redirects): Generates redirects based on files in the Jekyll root, with support for htaccess style redirects.
 - [Projectlist by Frederic Hemberger](https://github.com/fhemberger/jekyll-projectlist): Renders files in a directory as a single page instead of separate posts.
 - [RssGenerator by Assaf Gelber](https://github.com/agelber/jekyll-rss): Automatically creates an RSS 2.0 feed from your posts.
+- [Monthly archive generator by Shigeya Suzuki](https://github.com/shigeya/jekyll-monthly-archive-plugin): Generator and template which renders monthly archive like MovableType style, based on the work by Ilkka Laukkanen and others above.
+- [Category archive generator by Shigeya Suzuki](https://github.com/shigeya/jekyll-category-archive-plugin): Generator and template which renders category archive like MovableType style, based on Monthly archive generator.
+- [Emoji for Jekyll](https://github.com/yihangho/emoji-for-jekyll): Seamlessly enable emoji for all posts and pages.

 #### Converters